eramos/eramos/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Eduardo!
-A DevOps Engineer from Madrid, Spain.
+A passionate engineer from Madrid, Spain.

-- 🔭 I’m currently working on a Flutter app for ESP32 sensors or any kind of sensor (similar to Home Assistant)
+- 🔭 I’m currently working on: my sensor setup for Home Assistant, and a custom mobile app (similar to Home Assistant).
-- 👯 I’m looking to collaborate on any AI or mobile project
+- 👯 I’m looking to collaborate on: any AI-related project.
-- 💬 Ask me about Azure, Azure DevOps, Terraform, Flutter, C# (Unity) or PHP
+- 💬 Ask me about: Azure, Azure DevOps, Terraform, ESP32/Arduino sensors, Flutter, or C# (Unity).
-- 📫 How to reach me: via profile's mail
+- 📫 How to reach me: via the email on my profile.

 ## GitHub stats